-- the number of pregnant people registering with LMCs or accessing Primary Maternity Services in the first trimester
+- the number of pregnant people registering with Lead Maternity Carers (LMCs) or accessing Primary Maternity Services in the first trimester

-- the overall number of pregnant people registering with LMCs over the course of the pregnancy
+- the number of pregnant people registering with LMCs over the course of the pregnancy

 - the proportion of people giving birth who were smoking two weeks after the birth of their child; this captures people who smoked during pregnancy plus those who did not smoke during pregnancy but started smoking immediately after the birth.
 Data on alcohol and drug use is not currently collected.

 - Additional indicators of infant wellbeing could also eventually be reported on.